 Sewer lining which is often referred to as a trenchless sewer is not legal for NYC sewer line work.
 This applies to both house sewers or water supply lines.
 This has been clearly documented by both the NYC DEP and the Department of Buildings.
 Property owners installing a sewer lining are subject to punitive action by various NYC agencies.
 This may include being required to remove the illegal sewer liner at their own expense.

 Residential, Commercial, Industrial Businesses and More

 Only NYC Licensed Master Plumbers are permitted to perform sewer repair or sewer replacement work.
 Working on a NYC house sewer line connection is a specialty field in the plumbing industry.
 Interestingly there is no separate licensing for excavators as some may believe.
 In addition very specific insurance requirements must be met.
 All insurance must be valid, current, and be specific for water main and sewer work.
-An easy way to verify licensing and insurance for sewer contractors is by visiting the Balkan Plumbing resource page.
+An easy way to verify licensing and insurance for sewer contractors is by visiting the Balkan Sewer And Water Main resource page.

 Using legal materials

 Legal materials for NYC sewer repair or replacement work on house sewers is broken down into two categories.
 Inside the property line of the premises which allows for a variety of materials which includes the use of PVC and extra heavy cast iron pipe.
 It is advisable however to demand domestically produced extra heavy cast iron pipe from a sewer contractor.
 Most reputable sewer contractors only use extra heavy cast iron for sewer repair or sewer replacement work.
 On commercial properties only 6″ or larger extra heavy cast iron pipe is permitted.